 - Employee’s spouse or domestic partner

-- The employee's legal guardian, ward, or any person over whom the employee has legal custody
+- The employee’s legal guardian, ward, or any person whom the employee has legal custody of

 If you are the victim of domestic violence, sexual assault, or stalking, you can take Domestic Violence Leave to receive medical treatment, attend legal proceedings, or address safety concerns.
 You can also take leave to provide assistance to a family member who is a victim of domestic violence.

-You may use leave with pay (sick leave, vacation leave, compensatory time or other accrued leave) or without pay.
-For details, see Domestic Violence Leave of Absence Procedures.
+You may use leave with pay (sick leave, vacation leave, compensatory time, or other accrued leave) or without pay.
+For details, see the Domestic Violence in the Workplace policy.

 Under the Family Medical Leave Act (FMLA) and the Washington Family Leave Act (WFLA), eligible employees may take leave for a serious health condition; to care for a child after birth, adoption, or placement for foster care; or to care for a spouse, child, or parent with a serious health condition.
 Leave is limited to 12 weeks in a rolling 12-month period.